RW Forsyth: Beginnings

 Forsyth moved to Glasgow in 1862 where he set up business selling socks, gloves and shirts on Renfield Street, opposite Central Station.
 The business was highly successful, and he assembled the remaining buildings on the corner of Renfield Street and Gordon Street.
 In 1896, Forsyth commissioned John James Burnet to create a fashionably stylish department store.
 The roof was raised a storey and mansarded, the corner taken out, a Corinthian dome with a caryatid attic inserted, and the interior replanned diagonally, leading to a magnificent quarter-circle stairwell on which the clientele could venerate the bronze bust of the founder.
-The new department store opened in the late 1890's at a cost in excess of £25,000, and was the first major store in Glasgow to have electric lighting throughout.
+The new department store opened in the late 1890s at a cost in excess of £25,000, and was the first major store in Glasgow to have electric lighting throughout.